 But, P.S.
 When I do have time, I love blending my alignment practice with meditation.
 I like mindfully going through 5-10 different movements really checking in where my body is today and where it has come from.
 I like running the hard sciences through my head, like angles and forces—while experiencing the reality of motion and the sensation of breath.
 This luxury is infrequent though and I can’t let the fact that living takes a lot of work detract from my health.
 So, until my other life’s choices progress a bit, I get-me-some of that healthy stuff in 20 second doses.

-I also like watching cooking competition shows on TV.
+I also like watching cooking competition shows.